Propane Gas Bottle – How Do LPG Cylinders Work – Gas in Bottle

 Do not use your mobile phone, any electrical devices or other ignition sources near a venting LPG cylinder.

-Final Thoughts on Gas Cylinders
+Final Thoughts on Propane Gas Bottles

 In conclusion, a propane gas bottle functions unnoticed after evolving over many decades into a very safe storage and gas delivery system.

-Gas cylinders are also easy to operate and requiring little attention until they need refilling.
+LPG cylinders are also easy to operate and requiring little attention until they need refilling.

 Eric Hahn